Jim Caldwell

 In 2014, Caldwell was named Detroit's head coach and helped the Lions compile an 11-5 regular-season record.
 He became the third coach in team history to lead the Lions to the playoffs in his first year with the team (George Wilson in 1957; Bobby Ross in 1997).
 The Lions' 2014 defense ranked second in the NFL in total defense (300.9 yards allowed per game) and third in points allowed (17.6 points allowed per game).
 The team's No. 2 ranking in total defense was the highest finish for the Lions since 1970, and the 300.9 yards allowed per game were the fewest yards allowed by a Lions defense since 1993.
 Detroit had the NFL's top-ranked rush defense in 2014, yielding just 69.3 yards per game, which not only set a team single-season record but was also the ninth-best single-season run defense in NFL history.

-Caldwell was on Baltimore's offensive staff from 2012-13.
-He joined the organization as quarterbacks coach in 2012 and was promoted to offensive coordinator with three games left in the season.
-The Ravens responded by going on to win the AFC North and Super Bowl XLVII.
+With the Ravens for two seasons (2012-13), Caldwell started as the quarterbacks coach (2012) before he was promoted to offensive coordinator with three games left in the season.
+Baltimore responded by going on to win Super Bowl XLVII.
 In the team's final seven games, including four in the postseason, the Ravens averaged 400.6 yards per game and 27.3 points per game, including 410.3 yards per game and 31.0 points per game in the playoffs.
 The Ravens' 31.0 points per game in the postseason was the highest playoff scoring average in NFL history by a Super Bowl team who advanced from the Wild Card round and played four playoff games.

-Caldwell spent 10 seasons (2002-11) with the Indianapolis Colts and was promoted several times during his tenure there, as he was the team's head coach from 2009-11.
-The Colts tied an NFL record with nine consecutive playoff appearances (2002-10) and won six AFC South titles, two AFC championships, and Super Bowl XLI during his tenure there.
-He went 26-22 (.542) as the team's head coach, winning the AFC South twice and earning an appearance in Super Bowl XLIV.
-He became just the fourth head coach in NFL history to win 24-plus games and earn a berth in the Super Bowl in the coach's first two seasons as a head coach.
-Caldwell became the second rookie head coach in NFL history to win 14 games when the 2009 Colts went 14-2 (.875).
+Caldwell spent 10 seasons (2002-11) with Indianapolis, ultimately serving as head coach for three seasons (2009-11).
+The Colts tied an NFL record with nine consecutive playoff appearances (2002-10), won six AFC South titles, two AFC championships, and Super Bowl XLI during his tenure.
+As the team's head coach, he compiled a 26-22 record (.542), winning the AFC South twice and earning an appearance in Super Bowl XLIV.
+He became just the fourth person in NFL history to win 24-plus games and earn a berth in the Super Bowl in their first two seasons as a head coach, and the second rookie head coach in NFL history to win 14 games as Indianapolis went 14-2 (2019).

-Caldwell began his tenure in Indianapolis as quarterbacks coach from 2002-05.
-He was promoted to assistant head coach/quarterbacks and served in that role from 2006-07 before being promoted to associate head coach in 2008 and head coach in 2009.
-As an assistant in Indianapolis, Caldwell's primary emphasis was on the quarterback position.
-He helped Peyton Manning and the team's offense total eight top-10 finishes in total offense and six top-5 finishes in his 10 years with the Colts.
+Working with the quarterbacks (2002-05) at the start of his Colts tenure, Caldwell was promoted to assistant head coach/quarterbacks (2006-07), before being named associate head coach (2008) and then head coach (2009).
+He helped quarterback Peyton Manning and the team total eight top-10 finishes in total offense and six top-5 finishes in his 10 seasons.

 Caldwell's NFL coaching career began in 2001 as quarterbacks coach for the Tampa Bay Buccaneers.
 Before that, he spent eight seasons (1993-2000) as head coach at Wake Forest.
 Caldwell had extensive experience as an NCAA assistant coach with stints at Penn State (1986-92), Louisville (1985), Colorado (1982-84), Northwestern (1981) and Southern Illinois (1978-80).
 He began his coaching career as a graduate assistant at his alma mater, Iowa, in 1977.

-Caldwell was a four-year starter at defensive back for Iowa from 1973-76 and holds a bachelor's degree in liberal arts from the school.
+A four-year starter at defensive back for Iowa (1973-76), Caldwell and holds a bachelor's degree in liberal arts from the school.

-He and his wife, Cheryl, launched the Jim and Cheryl Caldwell Foundation in 2009.
-The Foundation is committed to the educational empowerment of children through digital technology and "preparing young minds for advancement to the 21st Century."
+Along his wife, Cheryl, the couple launched the Jim and Cheryl Caldwell Foundation in 2009.
+The foundation is committed to the educational empowerment of children through digital technology and "preparing young minds for advancement to the 21st Century."
 The Caldwells also support several other charities throughout the country.

 In 2016, Caldwell's hometown of Beloit, Wis., dedicated the Jim Caldwell Gymnasium at the newly opened Fran Fruzen Intermediate School in his honor.
-He was inducted into Beloit High School's Hall of Fame in 2011 and the Wisconsin Football Coaches Association Hall of Fame in 2013.
+He was inducted into Beloit High School's Hall of Fame (2011) and the Wisconsin Football Coaches Association Hall of Fame (2013).

 The couple has four adult children – Jimmy, Jermaine, Jared, and Natalie – and four grandsons, James III, Joshua, Larry III and Landon.